ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 docker build -t chharding/touchterrain_jupyter:latest  .
 ```

-##### Thanks to Simaon Marius Mudd (https://github.com/simon-m-mudd) for helping me build the docker image based on some of his examples!
+##### Thanks to Simon Marius Mudd (https://github.com/simon-m-mudd) for helping me build the docker image based on some of his examples!